akashpalani2003/GNR-1/README.md

 The remainder of the code more or less remains the same as part 1 which is mlp_test.py

 ## Results
 Relu and Tanh both eventually come to a loss of 3 pretty quickly, within the first 10 epochs, and it stays the same for the remainder of the training.
 For this reason keeping 200 epochs might be too much and a waste of time and efficiency.
-On the other hand linear activation function causes high fluctuation in the losses, ranging in the hundreds quite often, and it never seems to settle down.
+On the other hand linear activation function causes high fluctuation in the losses, ranging in the hundreds quite often and sometimes even the thousands, and it never seems to settle down.